Getting started

 $ bundle install

 Funes stores all events in a single table called event_entries.
-To generate the migration that creates it, run:
+Generate the migration that creates it:

 $ bin/rails generate funes:install